rovelstars/docs/src/rjs/man.md

 - Termux (Linux Terminal on Android)
 Without the support of the above apps, we couldn't accomplish this great work!

-You can always talk to us on Discord Server: https://discord.gg/953XCpHbKF
+You can always talk to us on Discord Server: [Discord Server](https://discord.gg/953XCpHbKF)

 Or you can find a way to our github repo: https://github.com/rovelstars/rovel.js We have discussions open so feel free to leave a message there or ask us for help!